How to load Spring boot thymeleaf views from database?

-The problem with template files is that you need to make a new build when you add or modify a template file.
+You have seen how to load thymeleaf templates for views or HTML emails.
+The problem with thymeleaf views is that you need to make a new build when you make changes to templates.
 This can be ideal for small projects.
-However, There may be cases where you may need to add, remove and update template file on a daily basis.
-In that case it would be practical to move the templates out of the build.
+However, there may be cases where you need to add, remove, and update the template file daily.
+In that case, it would be practical to move the templates out of the build.

 My initial thought for this problem was to keep a directory full of templates on the server where the application would run.
-But in most of the production scenario the application may be running on different servers and zones.
-So it not a bad idea to choose database as a template store.
-A typical spring boot application need to go through a couple of changes to achieve this.
+But in most production scenarios, the application may be running on different servers and zones.
+So it is not a bad idea to choose a database as a template store.
+A typical spring boot application needs to go through a couple of changes to achieve this.
 Let’s get through this.

 @Data